charlesreid1/charlesreid1.github.io/pelican/content/rubiks-1-representations.md

 <a name="rubiks1-tuple-requirements"></a>
 ## Tuple Representation Requirements

-The 4x4 cube, in the solved state, has a few representations:
+The 4x4 cube, in the solved state, has a few characteristics that can be used to indicate a particular permutation or configuration:

-* Face indciators UDFBLR
+* Face indciators `UDFBLR`
-* Colors WYGBRO
+* Colors `WYGBRO`
-* Integers 1-96
+* Integers 1-96 to number each face

 Here is how the faces representation looks: